foxypool/docs/docs/proof-of-capacity/foxy-pool/mining.md

 - Socket.IO and Websocket connections offer push support by keeping a constant connection to the server open, which can slightly improve the time for the miner to detect a new round started as well as drastically reduce the load on the pool.

-- HTTP Polling is the "classic" way of connecting to a Burst Wallet and thus was adopted by most mining pools.
+- HTTP Polling is the "classic" way of connecting to a Signa Wallet and thus was adopted by most mining pools.
 Miners poll for new mining info every x seconds.
 This connection method is considered legacy.

 === "Socket.IO"